 SPG is a federally recognized 501(c)(3) non-profit organization and a member grotto of the National Speleological Society (NSS) and the MSS.

-SPG members help conserve caves by educating landowners and the general public about cave resources, the importance of karst resources to the quality of life for people and ecosystems, and how those resources should be conserved and protected for future generations.
-Our members' cave conservation efforts extend to performing restoration work on vandalized caves and teaching members of the caving community how to restore damaged caves.
+The grotto’s members regularly participate in educational outreach programs to teach landowners and the general public about caves, how karst resources affect the quality of life for people, ecosystems and for future generations.
+Our cave conservation efforts extend to performing restoration work on vandalized caves and teaching members of the caving community how to restore damaged caves.

 Members of SPG are actively involved in cave exploration and mapping of caves, which enable us to better understand how caves relate to the landscape and provide a framework for the study of cave biology, hydrology and geology.
 Protected from the harsh natural environment outside the caves, cave features can provide windows that shed light on past climatic and environmental conditions.